leniad/dsp-emulator/README.md

 <b>04/12/14</b> - DSP 0.15b2WIP.
 Windows 32bits, Linux 32bits and 64 bits and MAC OSX 32  bits binary.<br>
 <pre>-General<br>
-+ Z80: Fixed LDD and LDDR (Was fixed on Spectrum Z80 engine, but I forget to update!)<br>
++ Z80: Fixed LDD and LDDR (Was fixed on Spectrum Z80 engine, but I forget to update!)
 + Loading dynamically the necessary libraries.
 No more errors if the SDL2 library is not present, warns and finishes execution.
-If Zlib or IPF libraries are not available, do not perform the function but continues execution.<br>
+If Zlib or IPF libraries are not available, do not perform the function but continues execution.
-+ Pokey: Started writing chip emulation<br>
++ Pokey: Started writing chip emulation
-+ Lazarus (Linux and OSX)<br>
++ Lazarus (Linux and OSX)
-- Fixed search function within a ZIP, it was doubling the results<br>
+- Fixed search function within a ZIP, it was doubling the results
-- Optional libraries: Zlib and IPF (CAPS Image)<br>
+- Optional libraries: Zlib and IPF (CAPS Image)
-- Needed libraries: SDL2 and SDL2 Mixer<br>
+- Needed libraries: SDL2 and SDL2 Mixer
-+ Delphi (Windows)<br>
++ Delphi (Windows)
-- Optional library: IPF (CAPS Image), the Zlib library is included on Delphi and don't need a external library<br>
+- Optional library: IPF (CAPS Image), the Zlib library is included on Delphi and don't need a external library
-- Needed library: SDL2<br>
+- Needed library: SDL2
-+ UPD765:<br>
++ UPD765:
-- Fixed length when full track read is selected<br>
+- Fixed length when full track read is selected
-- Fixed length when a sector read is selected<br>
+- Fixed length when a sector read is selected
-- Fixed function that searches for the next id sector ('Tintin on the Moon' loads again on Spectrum +3)<br>
+- Fixed function that searches for the next id sector ('Tintin on the Moon' loads again on Spectrum +3)
-- Fixed when trying to read beyond the end of a track ('Short Circuit', 'Head Over Heels', etc. loads on Amstrad)<br>
+- Fixed when trying to read beyond the end of a track ('Short Circuit', 'Head Over Heels', etc. loads on Amstrad)
-- Fixed sector selection when it's deleted and SK is selected<br>
+- Fixed sector selection when it's deleted and SK is selected
-+ IPF: Started writing an interface to the IPF disk format<br>
++ IPF: Started writing an interface to the IPF disk format Amstrad
-Amstrad<br>
 + Implemented snapshots.
-Now load and save in 'SNA' format.<br>
+Now load and save in 'SNA' format.
 + Fixed selection of high ROM.
-If an unmapped ROM is selected by default basic ROM is slected (Fixes 'avant JC 20000', '2112AD', etc.)<br>
+If an unmapped ROM is selected by default basic ROM is slected (Fixes 'avant JC 20000', '2112AD', etc.)
 + Some enhancement on Z80 timings, but still are wrong ('Prohibition' loads)</pre>

 <strike>Windows 0.15b2WIP 32Bits binary</strike><br>